 What defines a COE?

-As mentioned in Justin Gray’s article “Center of Excellence: The Tool of Great Marketing Teams”, ‘Gartner describes a COE as a “physical or virtual center of knowledge concentrating existing expertise and resources in a discipline or capability to attain and sustain world-class performance and value.”’
-Though we agree with this definition, we believe they left out the productivity gained through COE operations and processes.
+As mentioned in our article “Center of Excellence: The Tool of Great Marketing Teams”, ‘Gartner describes a COE as a “physical or virtual center of knowledge concentrating existing expertise and resources in a discipline or capability to attain and sustain world-class performance and value.”’
+Though I agree with this definition, I believe they left out the productivity gained through COE operations and processes.

-- The COE team members may be all centralized or they may be made up of individuals representing both centralized and decentralized units.
+• The COE team may be completely centralized or it may be composed of individuals representing both centralized and decentralized units.

-- COEs do not dictate what the decentralized units have to do, they provide guidance and tools to partner with these teams/individuals and understand that there will be a need for customization.
+• COEs do not dictate what the decentralized units have to do, they provide processes and tools to partner with these teams/individuals, with an understanding that there will be a need for customization.

 COE Components